mstudiva/Mcav-microsats/microsat_migrate_README.txt

 # upload Migrate-formatted subset datasets to KOKO:
 # log out of cluster first, must be on local machine first
-cd /Users/Mike/Documents/Grad_School/Dissertation/Data/Microsatellites/Migrate/CBC
+cd /path/to/local/directory
-scp -r infileMLG_CBC *parmfile* mstudiva@koko-login.fau.edu:~/microsat/MLG/CBC
+scp -r infileMLG_CBC *parmfile* mstudiva@koko-login.fau.edu:~/path/to/model/directory
 # There should be one infile and 4 parmfiles

 # repeat for all other models
-scp -r infileMLG_EFGB *parmfile* mstudiva@koko-login.fau.edu:~/microsat/MLG/EFGB
-scp -r infileMLG_WFGB *parmfile* mstudiva@koko-login.fau.edu:~/microsat/MLG/WFGB
-scp -r infileMLG_PRTER *parmfile* mstudiva@koko-login.fau.edu:~/microsat/MLG/PRTER
-scp -r infileMLG_NWGOM *parmfile* mstudiva@koko-login.fau.edu:~/microsat/MLG/NWGOM
-scp -r infileMLG_GOM *parmfile* mstudiva@koko-login.fau.edu:~/microsat/MLG/GOM

 # running the models
-echo "mpirun -np 100 migrate-n-mpi parmfile -nomenu" > migrate
+echo "mpirun -np 100 migrate-n-mpi parmfileA -nomenu" > migrate

 # to run the migrate commands, first you need to modify the file so it appears as a job
 # script in SLURM